-Data source: BC Ministry of Education
+Data source: BC Ministry of Education and Child Care

 September 1, 1991 onward (academic year)

-The Ministry of Education (MED) data tracks students’ academic achievements, their schools, and demographic changes over time for public and private schools across British Columbia at an individual record level, starting in kindergarten through to high school graduation.
+The Ministry of Education and Child Care data tracks students’ academic achievements, their schools, and demographic changes over time for public and private schools across British Columbia at an individual record level, starting in kindergarten through to high school graduation.
 This includes students scores on the Foundation Skills Assessment (FSA) and Provincial Examinations, course grades, completion rates, and the Student Learning Survey, along with demographic information, and student enrollment in various programs.

 - Fields available